Concrete Compass: Low carbon concrete

 Related resources that may be of interest include:

-- With concrete you can cut carbon now and also cut future carbon with the decisions you make now - this is explored by Elaine Toogood, Head of Architecture in Concrete Quarterly, issue 269, autumn 2019 - Target Zero
+- With concrete you can cut carbon now and also cut future carbon with the decisions you make now - this is explored in Target Zero article of Concrete Quarterly magazine, autumn 2019.

 - Read more about new or novel cements covered by PAS 8820:2016